Disordered complex networks: energy optimal lattices and persistent homology: SINR in extremal parameter regimes

-In this section, we will examine the approximate behaviour of the coverage probability in the small $\sigma$ regime, and explore the various consequences thereof.
+In this section, we will examine the approximate behaviour of the coverage probability in the small $\sigma$ regime, and explore the various consequences thereof in subsequent sections.
 We focus on the setting where the configuration $\Phi$ of base stations is a perturbation of the lattice $\La$ by the i.i.d. random variables $\{\s \xi_\la\}_{\la \in \La}$, with $\xi_\la$ being i.i.d. on $\R^d$ with unit standard deviation and $\s>0$ being the common standard error of the perturbations.
+For $\la \in \La$, set $X_\la = \la + \s \xi_\la$.